user profile avatar

 Bio

-My life goal is to obtain my bachelor's degree in Elementary & Special Education.
-As a single mother, I want my daughter to see what true resilience and perseverance look like.
-I want to accomplish my lifelong dream of being able to work with, help, and mold children to become the best versions of themselves.
-Having the opportunity to complete my degree in the US is a dream come true and gives me the opportunity to learn about the different cultures, which I feel is significant in being able to deal with children regardless of their culture.
-I was able to complete my very first semester Spring 2025 with a 4.0 GPA.
-I am determined and dedicated to being successful so that I can give my best self to others.
-It is such a great opportunity to be able to complete my degree in the United States.
+My life goal is to earn my bachelor's degree in Elementary & Special Education so that I can fulfill my lifelong dream of helping children grow into the best version of themselves.
+As a single mother, I want my daughter to witness what true resilience and perseverance look like.
+Having the opportunity to study in the United States is a dream come true.
+It allows me to not only pursue my education, but also to learn about different cultures - something I believe is essential to working with children from diverse backgrounds.
+I completed my first semester in Spring 2025 with a 4.0 GPA and remain dedicated to academic excellence.
+I am determined to succeed so that I can give my best self to my daughter, my future students, and the communities I hope to serve.

 Education